Things To Do in Douro Valley: 3-Day Itinerary

 The Monastery of Salzedas is in a slightly better state than the São João de Tarouca.
 Established in 1168, it was also part of the Cistercian order in Portugal but got restored in the 18th century.
 Today, the church stands out amid the village houses, with its striking Baroque façade.
 The interior is a bit more modest, with white vaulted ceilings and a small altar.
 Next to the church are the cloisters, some of which are now roofless.

-Afternoon Tour Map
+Day 1, Afternoon - Douro Valley Tour Map

 Day 2